SKhan141/cse15l-lab-reports/Lab Report 5.md

 ### Original Post
 ![failure/bug](failure.png)

-Hi, I can't really get a sense of why my test is failing when I clone my github repository for grading.
+Hi, I can't really get a sense of why my test is failing when I clone my github repository for grading via grade.sh.
 I am sure it has something to do with my bash script as I am very sure about my ListExamples.java implementation being correct!
 I was thinking the failure inducing bug has something to do with my classpath and java commands from line 33-39.

 ### TA's Response

-Hi, your grade.sh script appears to look fine to me, is it probably in your ListExamples.java implementation.
-From this current script we can't see what that issue could be, but I noticed you put the output of your JUnit tests in "output.txt" at line 39.
+Hi, your grade.sh script appears fine to me, is it probably in your ListExamples.java implementation.
+From this current script we can't see what that issue is, but, I noticed you put the output of your JUnit tests in "output.txt" at line 39.
 Try using the cat command to see what's in that file.
 That could provide us a better idea of what's going on.

 ### Student Trying TA's Advice

 ![failure fix](failure_bug.png)

+I did:

+     echo `cat output.txt`

+ after the line:

+     java -cp $CPATH org.junit.runner.JUnitCore TestListExamples > output.txt

-It appears it was actually my ListExamples.java implementation, I can see that the JUnit timed out!
-This must mean in my ListExamples implementation I have an infinite loop somewhere.
+From my terminal output, it appears my ListExamples.java was the issue, I can see that the JUnit timed out!
+This must mean in ListExamples.java I have an infinite loop somewhere.

 ### Information About The Setup
 #### 1. File and Directory Structure Needed